-We say a binary linear LRC is $k$-optimal if it satisfies the bound in~\eqref{eq:3} with equality for given $n$, $d$, and $r$.
-This paper will focus on a general assumption $n \geq 5(r+1)(r+2)$ that will be satisfied in all the main results, and thus the bound in~\eqref{eq:3} can be further simplified to be
+We say that a binary linear LRC is $k$-optimal if it satisfies the bound~\eqref{eq:3} with equality for given $n$, $d$ and $r$.
+This paper will focus on a general assumption $n \geq 5(r+1)(r+2)$ that will be satisfied in the main results, and thus the bound~\eqref{eq:3} can be further simplified to be